OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:24

-When all the men of Israel saw the man, they fled from him and were greatly afraid.
+When all the men of Israel saw him, they retreated from him in great fear.

 ---